 Now, you can run it this way: "All right, now mock up a machine for yourself which cuts down your vision.
 All right.
-Now duplicate it, oh, duplicate it some more.
+Now duplicate it, duplicate it, duplicate it, duplicate it."
+The guy still looks like he's under strain, see.
+"Duplicate it, duplicate it, duplicate it.
+Oh, duplicate it some more.
 All right, now make the last one disappear.
 Yeah.
 Make the next to the last one disappear.
 All right, now duplicate it five more times.
 Now make the last one of those disappear.
 Okay, now let's make them one by one disappear.
 Done?
 Fine."
 Until we get the original disappearing.
 Now he's happy.